Python-Test-Engineer/attercop/CI_CD_NOTES/01_complete_chain_python_security_guide.md

 - Validate all inputs in custom actions and reusable workflows
 - Use separate workflows for trusted vs untrusted code execution
 - Implement workflow approval requirements for sensitive operations
+- Use reusable workflows for common tasks and avoid duplication

 ### Monitoring & Incident Response
 - Set up security event notifications for suspicious activities